Desalination Executable Solution and Logistics Plan (DESAL Plan)

 FAQs

 Desalination is the process of removing salt from water.
-There are multiple desalination technologies, including thermal distillation, electrodialysis, capacitive deionization, and membrane separation (reverse osmosis).
-Desalinated water can serve as a new water source to meet the demands placed on existing municipal supply, agricultural/landscape irrigation, groundwater replenishment, and seawater intrusion mitigation.
+There are multiple desalination technologies, however seawater/ocean desalination for potable water supplies is most commonly produced by membrane separation (reverse osmosis, “RO”).
+Desalinated water can serve as a new water source to meet various demand types, such as for municipal supply, agricultural/landscape irrigation, groundwater replenishment, and seawater intrusion mitigation.

-In the county, existing conditions and future projections indicate that water security is declining as demands increase and available supplies and their reliability decrease.
+In the county and across the State, existing conditions and future projections indicate that water security is declining as demands increase and available supplies and their reliability decrease.

-The County has implemented / planned for water supply strategies including conservation, stormwater capture, Nacimiento Water Project optimization, Lopez Water Project, Salinas Dam transfer and spillway rise, State Water Project and Water Management Tools, recycled water, produced water from oil extraction, cloudseeding, and regional resiliency.
-These efforts will help extend the County’s water supply, but they are not enough to overcome long-term shortages.
-Competition for existing water supplies (particularly those that depend on precipitation) in the County and across the state, is anticipated to increase with new regulations related to groundwater/surface water interactions and minimum sustainability thresholds, water quality, environmental flow, and housing directives.
-Relying on water sourced from precipitation from outside San Luis Obispo County is challenging due to the County’s relative geographic isolation, energy, right-of-way requirements, and fluctuating supply year to year.
-A new drought-proof, local water supply will be necessary to sustain the population long-term, and with the County’s 90-mile coastline, desalination is a realistic goal.
+These efforts help maximize and extend the region’s existing water supplies, but they are not enough to provide long-term water security.
+Competition for existing water supplies (particularly those that depend on precipitation) in the county and across the state, is anticipated to increase with new regulations related to groundwater/surface water interactions, minimum sustainability thresholds on groundwater supplies, water quality, environmental flows, and housing directives.
+Relying on water sourced from precipitation from outside San Luis Obispo County (imported water) is also challenging due to the county’s relative geographic isolation, energy costs to move water long distances, and fluctuating supplies year to year.
+A new drought-proof, local water supply would help sustain the region’s existing and projected population.
+With a coastline of over 90 miles, desalination in San Luis Obispo County is a realistic opportunity.

 Grants are, and will continue to be, pursued to offset project costs throughout all DESAL Plan phases.
-The grant application for the USBR's WaterSMART: Water Recycling and Desalination Planning grant is available here and USBR's anticipated awards, including $548,410 to the County, are listed here.
+Currently, the County is conducting a feasibility study funded in part by USBR's WaterSMART: Water Recycling and Desalination Planning grant.
+San Luis Obispo County’s application is available here and USBR's awards, including $548,410 to the County, are listed here.

-Although a seawater desalination project has the potential to be situated at a variety of locations along approximately 90-miles of coastline within the County, careful consideration of factors such as appropriate land use, location of sensitive and protective areas (e.g., National Marine Sanctuaries), siting concerns related to the coastal zone, and proximity to power and piping infrastructure would narrow the feasible locations.
-The project location, size, water production, technology to be used, etc. will be decided during Phase 2.
+Although a seawater desalination project has the potential to be situated at a variety of locations along approximately 90-miles of coastline within San Luis Obispo County, DESAL Plan Partners will need to narrow feasible locations through careful consideration of factors such as appropriate land use, location of sensitive habitat and protected areas (e.g., marine protected areas, cultural resources), siting concerns related to the coastal zone, and proximity to power and pipeline infrastructure.
+The project location, size, water production, etc. are being evaluated during the USBR Feasibility Study.

-The best available technology and methods to meet regulations and mitigate environmental impacts will be vetted during Phase 2.
-There are several technologies available to protect marine life, and it is anticipated that they will continue to evolve during the planning phase along with guidance from the state and regulatory agencies.
+The best available technology and methods to meet regulations and mitigate environmental impacts will be vetted during the USBR Feasibility Study and in subsequent project development stages.
+The State of California’s Ocean Plan requires use of best available site, design and technology to minimize intake and mortality to marine life (from the water intake and outfalls into the ocean).
+There are several technologies available to protect marine life, and it is anticipated that they will continue to evolve during the planning phases along with guidance from the State and regulatory agencies.

 County board items related to desalination can be viewed at the links below: